Plant health is now one of the most important aspects of growing and distributing plants in the UK

 Incoming plants are the single most frequent way in which pests and diseases are introduced into a garden.
 Always take sensible precautions to reduce the risk of inadvertently introducing pests and diseases on brought-in plants.
 For anyone taking part in one of our plant exchanges or bringing in new plants to their gardens or collections please read the guidelines on quarantine and plant monitoring below.

-If you are involved with bringing plants in and out of the country, we have advice in the page on legislation.
+If you are involved with bringing plants in and out of the country, you can find out more about the legislation you need to follow here.

 Quarantine area

-- Make a record of the plants when you receive them; to include where they came from, date, size and condition on arrival.
+- Make a record of the plants when you receive them, including where they came from, date, size and condition on arrival.

 Plant monitoring

-- For herbaceous plants make a visual check by knocking out plants from their pots to look for any pests or diseases
+- For herbaceous plants, knock out plants from their pots to look for any pests or diseases below the surface or around the roots.

 Plant and compost waste

-- Bag and dispose of all used compost (from brought-in plants), do not spread on your garden or in open compost bins, where any potential pest or disease could proliferate.
+- If you are concerned about plants you have brought in, remember to bag and dispose of the compost they came in.
+Do not spread it on your garden or put in open compost bins, where any potential pest or disease could proliferate.

 The main resource for plant health is the UK Plant Health Information Portal, maintained by DEFRA.